Highs in the 90s to snow the next day? Colorado braces for wild weather

 In Cheyenne, Wyo., the transition could be squeezed entirely into Labor Day, with highs in the 80s and lows near freezing.

-“Cold Arctic airmass in the wake of the low will turn the area thermostat down quite considerably with record low temps possible Wednesday morning and widespread frost potential,” wrote the National Weather Service in Cheyenne.
+“Cold Arctic air mass in the wake of the low will turn the area thermostat down quite considerably with record low temps possible Wednesday morning and widespread frost potential,” wrote the National Weather Service in Cheyenne.

 Temperatures Wednesday morning in Cheyenne could drop into the teens.